top of page

 Performed live, March 12, 2023 at the Shalin Liu Performance Center in Rockport, MA.

-A Little History for solo narrating violist
+A Little History for solo narrating Violin, Viola, or Cello

 A Little History tells the simplified stories of nine legendary figures in Black History through original music, poetry and interaction.
-This new edition, designed for students in grades 2-6, includes a variety of engagement materials including a performance score, curriculum guide with buildable units and worksheets, beautiful portrait cards of all nine figures, and a PowerPoint presentation.
+This edition, designed for students in grades 2-6, includes a variety of engagement materials including a performance score, curriculum guide with buildable units and worksheets, beautiful portrait cards of all nine figures, and a PowerPoint presentation.
 The figures represented include poet Phillis Wheatley Peters; inventors/entrepreneurs Garrett Morgan and Madam C. J. Walker; agriculturist George Washington Carver; composers Margaret Bonds and Ed Bland; and activists/political figures Angela Davis, Bayard Rustin, and Barack Obama.

 bottom of page